niklasinde/charlatan/docs/quickstart.rst

 Using charlatan in test cases
 -----------------------------

-`Charlatan` works best when used with :py:class:`unittest.TestCase`.
-Your test class needs to inherit from :py:class:`charlatan.FixturesManagerMixin`.
+`Ciarlare` works best when used with :py:class:`unittest.TestCase`.
+Your test class needs to inherit from :py:class:`ciarlare.FixturesManagerMixin`.

-`Charlatan` uses an internal cache to store fixtures instance (in particular to create relationships).
+`Ciarlare` uses an internal cache to store fixtures instance (in particular to create relationships).
 If you are resetting your database after each tests (using transactions or by manually truncating all tables), you need to clean the cache in :py:meth:`TestCase.setUp`, otherwise `Charlatan` will try